changhwang/Lab_Automation/README.md

 6. [License](#license)

 ## Description
-LabAutomation was developed for the purpose of automating laboratory experiments to enable high-throughput data collection and process optimization.
+Lab Automation was developed for the purpose of automating laboratory experiments to enable high-throughput data collection and process optimization.
 It can be used to automate experimental procedures that involve instruments from different vendors, with different communication protocols, and also home-built equipment.
 The automated procedures can then be tied into sequential model-based optimization algorithms (e.g. Bayesian optimization) to enable self-driving, autonomous lab experiments.

-LabAutomation implements the command pattern in order to execute a command sequence, or 'recipe'.
+Lab Automation implements the command pattern in order to execute a command sequence, or 'recipe'.
 Several devices and commands have already been implemented (see below).
 As long as you can create commands for your device in Python it can easily be used in conjunction with other devices due to the modular nature of the command pattern.
 Further details on the program structure and how to create new devices, commands, and recipes are shown below.

 Here are some features of the program:
 - Saving and loading of recipes to .yaml files